-The double-stranded full-length cDNA is generated and purified at this step using magnetic beads.
+At this step, double-stranded full-length cDNA is generated and purified using magnetic beads.

-- Pre-warm SPRI beads at room temperature for ~30 min. - Prepare 5 mL of 80% ethanol. - Thaw the SSB reagent at room temperature and mix well before use. - Keep SSE reagent constantly on ice. - Prepare Program 3_SSS on the thermocycler (set the lid at 70°C):
+- Pre-warm the SPRI beads at room temperature for ~30 min. - Prepare 5 mL of 80% ethanol. - Thaw the SSB reagent at room temperature and mix well before use. - Keep the SSE reagent constantly on ice. - Prepare Program 3_SSS on the thermocycler (set the lid at 70°C):

 Step Temperature, °C Time

 Incubation 37 20 min

 Incubation 65 30 min

-Кеер 4 pause
+Keep 4 pause